Skip to main content

 Devices outside the rackDevices outside the rack

-By default, only the devices in the same rack as the asset would show up.
-You can reset the filter by clicking on total devices, as shown above, and choose a device outside the rack.
+By default, only devices in the same rack as the patch panel are shown.
+You can reset the filter by clicking on total devices, as shown above, to select a device outside the rack.
 These are displayed on the left side of the patch panel, as shown below.

 Half-Depth Devices